 - We are prominently posting signage at each donation center, and bloodmobile reminding people they must be well and healthy to donate and must meet all eligibility requirements including those related to COVID-19.

-- We are taking each donor’s temperature upon check-in at our donation centers, bloodmobiles or blood drives, and asking them about COVID-19-related symptoms.
+- We are asking donors about COVID-19-related symptoms upon check-in at our donation centers, bloodmobiles or blood drives.

-- We are providing adequate spacing of chairs in the waiting, donation, and refreshment areas to allow for the minimum 6-foot social distancing requirements.
+- We are providing adequate spacing of chairs in the waiting, donation, and refreshment areas.

 - We are offering donors the opportunity to wait in their cars or other comfortable and convenient locations.
 If donors share a cell phone number when registering, staff will call or text when ready to begin a donor’s medical interview.

-- In addition, we are setting up larger waiting areas outside of bloodmobiles (or nearby indoor sites, if available) with a minimum 6 foot distance between donors.
+- In addition, we are setting up larger waiting areas outside of bloodmobiles (or nearby indoor sites, if available).

-- We are limiting the number of donors to two at a time on the phlebotomy beds on bloodmobiles to ensure the minimum 6 feet between donors’ heads at any given time.
+- We are limiting the number of donors to two at a time on the phlebotomy beds on bloodmobiles.

 There is no inherent risk of getting COVID-19 from the donation procedure itself.
 To minimize the risk of contracting it from others, our staff follow rigorous safety and disinfection protocols including: